davidit17/GasScraper/README.md

 # GasScraper
-Get The number of gas stations in israel by company using beautiful soup
+Get The number of gas stations in israel by company using beautiful soup and show them on map using folium (version 2.0)

 source site : http://archive.energy.gov.il/Subjects/Fuel/Pages/GxmsMniFuelStations.aspx